Idaho mudslide unleashed by monster storm closes key highway

 Landslides northeast of Boise temporarily trapped two vehicles even as downed trees, boulders and torrents of mud pounded a key highway that connects the state capital to the mountain communities of central Idaho, keeping it closed amid clean-up operations expected to wrap up Saturday morning.

-The supercell dumped 1.5 inches (3.8 cm) of rain in 30 minutes in Nampa, just west of Boise, and nearly 1 inch (2.5 cm) of rain in 20 minutes on a nearby resort town, Mills said.
+The supercell dumped 1.5 inches of rain in 30 minutes in Nampa, just west of Boise, and nearly 1 inch of rain in 20 minutes on a nearby resort town, Mills said.
 At its peak, golf ball-sized hail hammered traffic on the only interstate that links Boise to eastern Idaho and Salt Lake City.

 The storm, which erupted at about 4:30 p.m. local time on Thursday, smashed records with 7,781 lightning strikes in the 14 counties of southwestern Idaho and southeastern Oregon monitored by the Boise weather service office, she said.